Lakes Awareness Month and Outreach Materials

 The Great American Secchi Dip-In

-The July Lakes Appreciation Month also overlaps with The Secchi Dip-In .
+NALMS also supports The Secchi Dip-In which overlaps with the July Lakes Appreciation month.
 In this nationwide lake monitoring event, volunteers measure how clear lake waters are by using a simple device called the Secchi disk-a flat disk with alternating black and white quadrants.
 It is lowered into the water, and the depth at which it disappears to the naked eye is noted as a measure of the transparency of the lake water.
 Transparency can be affected by the color of the water, algae, or suspended sediments.
-Volunteers submit their Secchi Dip-In measurements to the Dip-In program at Kent State University, where the data are analyzed and trend maps are made.
+Volunteers submit their Secchi Dip-In measurements to the NALMS’s Dip-In program, where the data are analyzed and trend maps are made.